JCalderan/xebicon2019-spinnaker-handson/part2/exercise2/README.md

 ```
 Thus when an artifact is injected into a pipeline execution context, the pipeline actually receive a JSON payload compliant with the artifact specification.

-When we defined an "**Expected Artifact**", we actually defined a template against which each artifact received by the pipeline will be matched, until one and only one artifact match.
+When we define an "**Expected Artifact**", we actually define a template against which each artifact received by the pipeline will be matched, until one and only one artifact match.
-If no artifacts match, we can choose to use backup strategies, other wise the pipeline will fail.
+If no artifacts match, we can choose to use backup strategies, otherwise the pipeline will fail.

 An artifact matched successfully against an expected artifact is said to be "**bound**" to this expected artifact.
 This allows to reference expected artifacts in downstream stages, with the actual artifact being bound at runtime.